Brothers and Sisters,

 Daily Services

-Fr.
+However, Fr.
 Andrew, Seth Hart, and Matthew Groh and many other folks continue to broadcast daily readings from spiritual books online.
 They are now reading “The Ecclesiastical History of the English Speaking People” by Bede of Jarrow.
 The schedule is as follows: M-F at 12pm.

 In addition to the daily Synaxarion readings posted in the #synaxarion channel on Discord, the online team is now posting daily Bible Readings that will allow you to read through the Bible in a year.
 These readings are posted in the #bible-365 channel.

-Great Vespers of the Feast of the Entrance 7pm
+Great Vespers 7pm

 Orthros 5am